 - Current and past smoking status, total years of smoking, and number of cigarettes smoked each day

-- Average hours spent and estimated metabolic equivalents (MET) for regular physical activity both at work and in leisure for the following activities: Vigorous sports (such as jogging, bicycling on hills, tennis, racquet ball, swimming laps or aerobics), vigorous work requiring muscle strength and endurance (such as moving heavy furniture, loading or unloading trucks, shoveling or other equivalent manual labor), and moderate sports or work (such as housework, brisk walking, golfing, bowling, bicycling on level ground or gardening).
+- Average hours spent and estimated metabolic equivalents (METs) for regular physical activity both at work and in leisure for the following activities: Vigorous sports (such as jogging, bicycling on hills, tennis, racquet ball, swimming laps or aerobics), vigorous work requiring muscle strength and endurance (such as moving heavy furniture, loading or unloading trucks, shoveling or other equivalent manual labor), and moderate sports or work (such as housework, brisk walking, golfing, bowling, bicycling on level ground or gardening).

 Diagnosis of colon cancer.